gf-dcc/portal/README.md

 Whenever the app is run, you should see the unzipped `public/processed_syn_data.json` created from `public/processed_syn_data.json.gz`.
 Updating data means some extract/transform steps to create a new version of this gzipped archive: export data from Synapse, transform it into the structure needed, then compress to archive format.
 This is handled by the script in `data/export_syn_data.clj`.
 Have [babashka](https://babashka.org/) installed and a valid `SYNAPSE_SERVICE_TOKEN` stored in the environment*, then at the root of project do:
 `bb data/export_syn_data.clj`.

-Run the dev app to see changes.
+**Start the dev app to see expected changes.**

 The script will generally need to be updated in cases where the backend tables/configuration changes or the data needs to be transformed differently.

-*Note: All of this is set up using Codespace, and authentication will work as long as you are on the org team.
+*Note: All of this is set up if in Codespace, and authentication will work as long as you are on the org team.

-#### PRs and Deployment
+#### Testing, PRs and Deployment

+TODO: more automated tests.

+Currently, the main "test" is currently building the project in PR previews.
-PRs generate preview builds, and merges into `main` or `develop` will be deployed automatically with Next.js.
+Merges into `develop` or `main` will also be deployed automatically with Next.js.

-## Learn More about Next.js
+### Learn More about Next.js

 To learn more about Next.js, take a look at the following resources: